 Even the most experienced salesmen often struggle with price haggling.

-While you know what your product is worth, this doesn’t necessarily translate in your prospect’s mind.
+While you know what your product is worth, this doesn’t necessarily translate into your prospect’s mind.

 With new competition on board and innovative ways to solve existing business problems, retaining the value of your solution isn’t easy.
 Lucrative potential partnerships may justify reducing the cost in some cases, but identifying the right partnership opportunities requires a good amount of experience and predicting the corresponding opportunities.